 At the age of 55, my father died from a heart attack.
-I always worried that I might not make it past 55 myself, because of the genes that I inherited from my father.
+I always worried that I might not make it past 55 ourselves, because of the genes that I inherited from my father.

 In 2016, I was 54 years old, and the thought about my possible demise was always at the back of my head.
 Not a constant worry, rather just something that was in my mind, below the surface.